THE A-Z OF THE ATARI 2600

-Available in paperback and for the Kindle, this new guide discusses the games, technology and people behind the classic games console.
-The guide starts with a brief history and explains how the 2600 both created and ended the videogame boom of the late 1970s and early 80s in spectacular fashion.
+Available in paperback and for the Kindle, The A-Z of the Atari 2600 discusses the games, technology and people behind the classic games console.
+The guide starts with a brief history and explains how the 2600 (VCS) both created and ended the videogame boom of the late 1970s and early 80s in spectacular fashion.

 Around 40 games are also discussed included well-known favourites such as Asteroids, Dig Dug, Frogger and Miner 2049er, as well as less familiar titles such as Demon Attack, Night Driver and Time Pilot.
 Colour screenshots of the games are also included in the paperback, which is the version I am reviewing.